Unlike standard industrial robots, cobots operate alongside workers. This obviously implies compliance with industrial safety regulations.

 5. The risk-reducing methods

-For each risk you have found, you must then indicate the methods to reduce it in order of priority, from the most serious to the least serious.
+You then need to classify your risks from the most serious to the least serious.
+For each of them, you need to indicate ways to reduce hazards in order of priority. .
 In each case, you should explain how you intend to apply these methods and their limitations.